dchristian3188/dchristian3188.github.io/_posts/2017-06-01-Troubleshooting DSC.md

 ## Enter The Session

 When we run the configuration it will start the first resource, hit a breakpoint and create a debugging session.
-The most awesome part, is the PowerShell team left us a message on how to connect to this new session.
+The most awesome part, the PowerShell team left us a message on how to connect to this new session.
 Take a look at this screenshot.

 ![_config.yml]({{ site.baseurl }}/images/dscClassDebug.png)

-Lets examine what's going on here.
+Let's examine what's going on here.
 The first command creates a PSSession to the server.
 In my example, I'm directly on the server, but I could also do this remotely.
 The next command connects to the PowerShell process that is running the resource.